 All of this adds up to a more robust and granular basis for inference and analysis when relying on angles distributions as opposed to spectral distributions.
-Even more important that these considerations, however, is the fact that spectral distributions simply are at the wrong level of aggregation for these purposes: they remain at the (higher) level of the p assets of a portfolio - NOT at the granular level of the p(p-1)/2 pairwise associations of that portfolio, which is where both the angles distributions, and those of the correlations/dependence measure values themselves, lie.
-Consequently, while potentially very useful for things like portfolio factor analysis, spectral analysis simply is too blunt a tool for our purposes here: we need to be able to make inferences and monitor processes and conduct (reverse) scenario analyses and customized stress tests on ALL aspects of the dependence structure measured by the all-pairwise correlation/dependence matrix, at the granular level at which it is defined.
+The underlying reason for this is the fact that spectral distributions simply are at the wrong level of aggregation for these purposes: they remain at the (higher) level of the p assets of a portfolio - NOT at the granular level of the p(p-1)/2 pairwise associations of that portfolio, which is where both the angles distributions, and those of the correlations/dependence measure values themselves, lie.
+Consequently, while potentially very useful for things like portfolio factor analysis, spectral analysis simply is too blunt a tool for our purposes here.
+We need to be able to make inferences and monitor processes and conduct (reverse) scenario analyses and customized stress tests on ALL aspects of the dependence structure measured by the all-pairwise correlation/dependence matrix, at the granular level at which it is defined.
 The specific need for this in scenario and reverse scenario analyses is covered in more detail below.

 So given the useful characteristics of the angles distributions, not to mention the fact that they remain at the right level of aggregation for granular analysis of the correlation/dependence matrix, we are able to proceed WITHOUT their analytic derivation.
 Rather, we can use a time-tested nonparametric approach, such as kernel estimation, to reliably define them.
-All this requires is a single simulation (say, N=10,000) based on the known or well-estimated correlation/dependence matrix, and its known or well-estimated data generating mechanism.
+All this requires is a single simulation (say, N=10,000) based on the known or well-estimated values of the correlation/dependence matrix, and its known or well-estimated data generating mechanism.
 These are the two stated requirements for the application of NAbC under general conditions.
 Then, after translating all N simulated correlation matrices to N matrices of angles, we fit a kernel to each empirical angle distribution, i.e. the empirical distribution of each angle for each cell of the matrix.
 We now have not only the distributions of all the individual angles, but also the multivariate distribution of the matrix, which is just the product of all the individual distributions due to their independence.
 Note that this goes in both directions: we can perform 'look-ups' on the empirically defined distribution to obtain the cdf value(s) corresponding to particular angle value(s), or use cdf value(s) to 'look up' corresponding angle (quantile) value(s).
-The kernel fitting smooths this empirical density to all (continuous) values.
-This process is described step by step below.
+The subsequent kernel fitting smooths this empirical density to all (continuous) values, and sampling readily can be performed using these kernel densities.
+This process is described step by step as in Section 2.c (but with more brevity here as the steps are explained in more detail above).